Chicago certainly has a reputation for its bitter cold winters, but that doesn’t mean you should spend the next three months hibernating.

-The Comedy Bar, one of Chicago’s top comedy clubs, is located in the heart of River North, making it within walking distance of several downtown hotels.
+The Comedy Bar, one of Chicago’s top comedy clubs, is located above the Gino’s East in the heart of River North, making it within walking distance of several downtown hotels.
 But if you’re driving, we’ve got you covered.
-You can reserve parking near The Comedy Bar here.

 15. Laugh Factory

 Chicago’s Laugh Factory is an off-shoot of the original Laugh Factory in Hollywood.
-World famous comedians have performed here, so if you’re a fan of stand-up, be sure to catch a show here this winter.
-You can also reserve Laugh Factory parking here.
+World-famous comedians have performed here, so if you’re a fan of stand-up, be sure to catch a show here this winter.

 Take in some tunes

 The famous Green Mill is believed to be the oldest continuously run jazz club in the United States.
 Check out the calendar of upcoming performances and stop by for live jazz or a poetry slam!

 Kingston Mines is widely considered to be one of Chicago’s best blues clubs.
 It features a mix of local bands and world-famous blues artists on a regular basis.
 Kingston Mines is on a busy stretch of Chicago’s Lincoln Park neighborhood, so do yourself a favor and reserve parking in advance.